mike-goldfinger/service-trap/README.md

    git clone https://github.com/mike-goldfinger/service-trap.git
    ```

-2. Creat a Database and a user with insert permission to it and import the service-trap.mysql to create the table
+2. Create a Database and a user with insert permission to it and import the [service-trap.mysql](https://github.com/mike-goldfinger/service-trap/blob/master/service-trap.mysql) to create the table

 3. Configure it: